31 RV Camping Tips for Beginners (Helpful Guide)

 • Electric only – No water or sewer is provided, which means you will fill your fresh water tank when you start and will have to dump your tanks occasionally and when you leave.

-• No hookups – Commonly called Dry Camping or Boondocking, you depend entirely on the self-contained capabilities of your RV, possibly with the aid of solar panels or a gas generator.
+• No hookups – Also known as Dry Camping or Boondocking, you depend entirely on the self-contained capabilities of your RV, possibly with the aid of solar panels or a gas generator.

 Before starting your RV road trip, it’s a good idea to get comfortable with taking turns, braking distance, and parking in tighter spots that are common at campgrounds or rest stops.

 Find an area free from distractions and traffic so you can concentrate on getting used to how the vehicle handles.
-Start by driving slowly in empty parking lots or quiet residential streets until you feel comfortable.
-Then start practicing more difficult maneuvers like backing up or slowly taking sharp turns.
-This will familiarize you with the length and size of the vehicle, giving you more confidence while on the road.
+Start by driving slowly in empty parking lots or quiet residential streets.
+Then practice more difficult maneuvers like backing up and taking sharp turns.

 RV driving road travelPin